git-nano/CG-LAB/README.md

 For `lab3` python tests were provided.
 These can be executed using a virtual environment `venv` in the `python_venv` folder.
 Just follow the instructions after executing `bash setup-venv.sh`.

+All data files were inserted into the `data` folder.

 # RustDoc

 Each `lab` as well as the `cg_library` is documented using RustDoc.